Israeli minister prays at flashpoint holy site as officials say 33 aid-seekers killed in Gaza

 About 1,200 people were killed in the 2023 attack that sparked the war and another 251 were abducted.
 Israel’s retaliatory military offensive has killed more than 60,800 Palestinians, according to Gaza’s Health Ministry.

 The ministry, which doesn’t distinguish between civilians and combatants in its count, is staffed by medical professionals.
-The United Nations and other independent experts view its figures as the most reliable count of casualties.
-Israel has disputed the figures but hasn’t provided its own account of casualties.
+The U.N. and other independent experts view its figures as the most reliable casualty count.
+Israel has disputed the figures but hasn’t provided its own.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war